 Every SSP Kit option will come with all the parts and materials needed to build the robot itself including 1 battery* and FS2A receiver.
 You will need to purchase your own radio transmitter, battery charger, soldering equipment, plus a few tools.
 See recommendations below!

 NOTE: SSP decals will not be included with the kit, there may be stickers included but you will need to decorate your bot to make it look different from any others!

 Want to know literally every little component in the kit?
 Take a look for yourself!
-The entire list can be found here.
+The entire list of included parts can be found here.

 SSP Lifter Kit

 There are currently 4 options available:

 - Base Kit (Includes both fixed and hinged 0.375” thick AR500 front fork configs)